Tsinxias/Cadavre-exquis-Tsinxias/README.md

 She placed the amulet on the table and it started glowing.
 But the little red haired girl was tired and decided to take a nap.

+After waking up of what felt like a life long nap, she got up, sat in a chair and put the amulet in her lap.
+She felt a burning sensation inside , and started to rap: